Online degrees focused on preparing professionals to meet demands in cyber security, emergency management, public policy and administration

 “I personally feel advanced interdisciplinary learning is central to the security mindset.
 Embracing this, up to and including doctoral studies, not only tests one’s current expertise but continually pushes it to new areas—and ever increasing levels—of excellence,” said Gregory Hood, Walden PhD in Management student and performance management chief, U.S. Department of State, Bureau of Diplomatic Security, Office of the Chief Technology Officer, from Arlington, Va.

 Walden is offering millions of dollars in grants, scholarships and tuition assistance to help students achieve their goal of advancing their education when they start their program in 2014.
-To learn more about Walden degree programs that help prepare students for careers in homeland security and tuition assistance available, call an enrollment advisor at 1-855-203-7874 or visit www.WaldenU.edu/homeland.
+To learn more about Walden degree programs that help prepare students for careers in homeland security and tuition assistance available, call an enrollment specialist at 1-855-203-7874 or visit www.WaldenU.edu/homeland.

 About Walden University